Medically reviewed by Drugs.com. Last updated on Aug 15, 2020.

 Trelstar: Reconstitute with 2 mL sterile water for injection.
 Shake well to obtain a uniform suspension.
 Solution will appear milky.
 Administer immediately after reconstitution.

-Administer by IM injection into the buttock (Trelstar) or into the buttock or thigh (Triptodur); alternate injection sites.
+IM: Administer by IM injection into the buttock (Trelstar) or into the buttock or thigh (Triptodur); alternate injection sites.
 Administer immediately after reconstitution.
 Must administer under the supervision of a health care provider.

 Trelstar: Store at 20°C to 25°C (68°F to 77°F).
 Do not freeze MIXJECT system.
 Administer immediately after reconstitution.

 Triptodur: Store at 20°C to 25°C (68°F to 77°F).
 Do not freeze.